Vivendi: Origins

-Creation of "Vivendi"
+Creation of Vivendi

-In 1997, Compagnie Générale des Eaux changed its name to Vivendi, and sold off its property and construction divisions the following year to what would become Vinci SA.
-Vivendi went on to acquire stakes in or merge with Maroc Telecom, Havas, Cendant Software, Grupo Anaya, and NetHold, a large Continental European pay-TV operator.
+On 27 March 1998, days after agreeing to fully acquire Havas, Compagnie Générale des Eaux announced it was changing its name to Vivendi.
+In 2000, it sold off its property and construction divisions the following year to what would become Vinci SA.
+Vivendi went on to acquire stakes in or merge with Cendant Software, Grupo Anaya, and Maroc Telecom.
 Beginning in 1998, Vivendi launched digital channels in Italy, Spain, Poland, Scandinavia, Belgium, and the Netherlands.

-In June 1999, Vivendi merged with Pathé, the exchange ratio for the merger fixed at three Vivendi shares for every two Pathé shares.
+In June 1999, Vivendi merged with Pathé, and the exchange ratio for the merger was fixed at three Vivendi shares for every two Pathé shares.
 The Wall Street Journal estimated the value of the deal at US$2.59 billion.
-Following the completion of the merger, Vivendi retained Pathé's interests in British Sky Broadcasting Group PLC and CanalSatellite, a French broadcasting corporation, then sold all remaining assets to Jérôme Seydoux's family-owned holding company, Fornier SA, who changed its name to Pathé.
+Following the completion of the merger, Vivendi retained Pathé's interests in British Sky Broadcasting Group PLC and CanalSatellite, a French broadcasting corporation, then sold all remaining assets to Jérôme Seydoux's family-owned holding company, Fornier SA, which changed its name to Pathé.

+Vivendi Universal

-Vivendi Universal SA was created on 8 January 2001 with the merger of the Vivendi media empire with Canal+ television networks and the acquisition of media assets of Canadian company Seagram Company Ltd, owner of Universal Studios.
+On 9 December 2000, Vivendi acquired Groupe Canal+, the French television network and film production company.
+On 11 December 2000, Vivendi Universal was created from the merger of Groupe Canal+, Canadian company Seagram Company Ltd (owner of Universal Studios), and Vivendi.

-Vivendi Universal acquired MP3.com and the leading American publisher Houghton Mifflin in year 2001.
+Vivendi Universal acquired MP3.com and the leading American publisher Houghton Mifflin in 2001.
 To raise the funds, Vivendi Universal sold its trade and medical publishing businesses to a group led by Cinven.